stdombek/docs/content/en/docs/Acquisitions/Finance/_index.md

 *   **Rollover budget value.**  Select which value from the current fiscal year budget to roll over to the new fiscal year budget, if your library allows the rollover of surplus funds: Select **None** to ignore the current fiscal year budget values, **Available** to use the available amount, and **Cash balance** to use the remaining cash balance which is the total funding amount minus the total expended amount.
 See [Viewing budget details](#viewing-budget-details) for a full description of the Available and Cash balance values.
 *   **Rollover value as.**  Indicates whether any available amounts that are rolled over should be categorized as a **Transfer** or an **Allocation.**
 *   **Set allowances.** Check this box to activate the  **Allowed encumbrance, %.** and **Allowed expenditure, %.** fields.
 *   **Allowed encumbrance, %.**  The percentage amount to be applied to the upcoming fiscal year's budget allocated amount to calculate allowed encumbrances against funds of this fund type.
 To allow all encumbrances with no limit, leave this field blank.
-For example, if the budget’s total allocated amount is $1000 and you set an **Allowed encumbrance, %** of 110 percent, the system will allow payment of invoices up to $1100.
-Similarly, a value of 90 percent will limit expenditures to $900.
+For example, if the budget’s total funding is $1000 and you set an **Allowed encumbrance, %** of 110 percent, the system will allow opening orders up to $1100.
+Similarly, a value of 90 percent will limit encumbrances to $900.
 Note: You can only enter a value in this field if the **Set allowances** checkbox is checked.
 *   **Allowed expenditure, %.**  The percentage amount to be applied to the upcoming budget’s allocated amount to calculate allowed expenditures against funds of this fund type.
 To allow all expenditures with no limit, leave this field blank.
-For example, if the budget’s total allocated amount is $1000 and you set an **Allowed expenditure, %** of 110 percent, the system will allow payment of invoices up to $1100.
+For example, if the budget’s total funding is $1000 and you set an **Allowed expenditure, %** of 110 percent, the system will allow approval of invoices up to $1100.
 Similarly, a value of 90 percent will limit expenditures to $900.
 Note: You can only enter a value in this field if the **Set allowances** checkbox is checked.